 Curriculum – Reception

-To view and download the Year 3 curriculum, please click the button below:
+To view and download the Reception curriculum, please click the button below:

 Langley Preparatory School at Taverham Hall Reception children follow their own bespoke Curriculum drawing from the strengths of the EYFS curriculum but with the flexibility of developing each child’s learning at a level that is suited to their individual needs.

 The following three areas underpin planning and assessment for all children

 - Communication and language

 We then aim to develop the childrens’ learning further in the following areas

 Learning takes place both inside and outside the classroom.
 We encourage our Reception children to become independent, committed and enthusiastic learners by providing a wide range of interesting and challenging activities.
 We extend children’s learning by incorporating their interests and experiences and we celebrate their learning through displays, assemblies and photos.

 All our Pre-Prep children attend morning assemblies that provide opportunities for spiritual, moral and PSHEE learning.
 In addition, we invite guest speakers to talk to the children and have had visits from a nurse to talk about going into hospital, representatives from the fire brigade and police, a helicopter pilot and a parent to talk about the whole school ‘Jeans for Genes day’.

 Reception children have two sessions per week of physical activity and swim once a week in our indoor swimming pool, taking part in the ASA swimming award which is a Nationally accredited programme.